 How to make cajun seasoning?

 This easy homemade cajun seasoning that I’m sharing with you today is a simple blend of paprika, cayenne pepper, garlic powder, onion powder, black pepper, crushed red pepper, thyme and oregano.
 The combination of these spices make for a delicious, spicy and earthy spice mix.
 Plus, these herbs are so easy to find so you can make the spice blend easily at home, and you can customize it to your taste too.

-You can of course use store-bought cajun seasoning, if you have it in your pantry already.
+You can of course use store-bought cajun seasoning, if you already have it in your pantry.
 But to me, this homemade cajun seasoning tastes that much better, and of course it doesn’t have any MSG or any of the other synthetic stuff.
-I’ve added my own little twist to it, to give it more punch.
-And as you may notice, I don’t add any salt in this recipe, because I don’t like to add salt to my spice blends until I actually use it in a recipe.
-But you’re more than welcome to add salt until you get the right combination, if you prefer a spice mix with less spice.
+I’ve added my own little twist to it (cayenne pepper), to give it more punch, but you can substitute the cayenne pepper with more paprika, if you prefer a spice mix with less spice.

-- 3 tbsp smoked paprika
+- 3 tbsp paprika

 - 1 ½ tbsp black peppercorns or 1 tbsp cracked black pepper (avoid using finely ground black pepper)

 - 2 tsp dried thyme